-So what are the 4 leadership tactics that you should be using to improve sales performance?
+So what are the 4 leadership tactics that you should be using to improve your teams’ sales performance?

-Sales Reps like to make an impact – that’s why they want to get the illustrious ‘top biller’ title month after month.
-Give them the chance to influence decisions and they will feel like they’re making an even greater impact than simply hitting target.
+Sales Reps like to make an impact – give them the chance to influence decisions and they will feel like they’re making an even greater impact than simply hitting target.

 “When you give everyone a voice and give people power, the system usually ends up in a really good place” – Mark Zuckerberg

 Managing from a distance doesn’t mean you’re giving them free reign.
 In fact, it shows you trust them to use their own initiative which pushes them to prove you right.
-They want the ability to organise their day and effectively, be their own sub-manager.
 They will go out of their way to prove to you that they don’t need you constantly looking over their shoulder and passing judgement on what they do.

 “It doesn’t make sense to hire smart people and then tell them what to do; we hire smart people so they can tell us what to do” – Steve Jobs

-No one wants to be in a dead end job because ultimately, there’s nothing to work towards.
-Giving your Sales Reps a planned training structure will give them the ammunition to work towards their goals.
+This isn’t only Sales Reps, no one wants to be in a dead end job, giving them training structure will give them the ammunition to work towards their goals.
 You want your Reps to aspire to greater heights and to push themselves to get there but they’ll only do this if they feel supported.

 “Leaders need to provide strategy and direction and to give employees tools that enable them to gather information and insight from around the world.
 Leaders shouldn’t try to make every decision” – Bill Gates